ros2/rosidl_typesupport_fastrtps/fastrtps_cmake_module/QUALITY_DECLARATION.md

 ### Linters and Static Analysis [4.v]

-`rmw` uses and passes all the standard linters and static analysis tools for a CMake package as described in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters).
+`fastrtps_cmake_module` uses and passes all the standard linters and static analysis tools for a CMake package as described in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters).

 Results of linter tests can be found [here](https://ci.ros2.org/view/nightly/job/nightly_linux_release/lastBuild/testReport/fastrtps_cmake_module/).